CIRCSE/index-graecorum-vocabulorum/README.md

 # Index Graecorum Vocabulorum in Linguam Latinam

-Manually cleaned OCR of G.A.
+Manually-corrected OCR of G.A.
 Saalfeld's list of 1,763 Latin loans from Ancient Greek (1874).
 This work was carried out as part of an internship at the [CIRCSE Research Centre](https://centridiricerca.unicatt.it/circse_index.html) in Milan, Italy, in the context of the [_LiLa: Linking Latin_](https://lila-erc.eu/) project.

 - PDF of the _Index_: [indexgraecorvmvo00saal/page/n7/mode/2up](https://archive.org/details/indexgraecorvmvo00saal/page/n7/mode/2up)
 - Dirty OCR of the _Index_: [indexgraecorvmvo00saal/indexgraecorvmvo00saal_djvu.txt](https://ia800300.us.archive.org/35/items/indexgraecorvmvo00saal/indexgraecorvmvo00saal_djvu.txt)